ariyoamy/animated_co2_emissions/README.md

 ## Programs and Libraries Used
 - **R (with RStudio)**
 - **R Libraries:**
-  - `ggplot2` For creating the base line plots.
+  - `ggplot2` Creating the baseline plots.
-  - `gganimate` For animating the plots to show changes over time.
+  - `gganimate` Animates the plots
-  - `wbstats` For retrieving CO2 emissions data directly from the World Bank.
+  - `wbstats` Retrieves CO2 emissions data directly from the World Bank.
-  - `dplyr` For data manipulation and wrangling.
+  - `dplyr` `data manipulation and wrangling.
-  - `gifski` For rendering the animation as a GIF.
+  - `gifski` Renders the animation as a GIF.
-  - `tidyverse` A suite of R packages that includes `dplyr` and others for data science.
+  - `tidyverse` A collection of R packages for data science. (not essential for this project but handy)

 ## Data Sources
 The data used in this project is sourced from the World Bank via the `wbstats` package.
 But you can also access the data manually [here](https://data.worldbank.org/).